 Using the 30% Overlap Rule for Content Planning

-You can perform a SERP overlap analysis manually by opening two browser tabs and comparing the search results side by side.
+Perform a SERP overlap analysis manually by opening two browser tabs to compare search results side-by-side.
 Record the URLs that appear in both results in a spreadsheet to calculate the percentage of commonality.
 Using this data-driven approach prevents you from wasting time on pages that will ultimately compete with each other.

 Following this rule helps maintain a lean and efficient site structure.
 It forces you to consolidate similar ideas into comprehensive guides that are more likely to rank well.
 This strategy also simplifies your internal linking by creating a single, authoritative destination for a specific subject.